Traffic analysis: In computer security

 research showing that traffic-analysis allows adversaries to infer which nodes relay the anonymous streams.
 This reduces the anonymity provided by Tor.
 They have shown that otherwise unrelated streams can be linked back to the same initiator.

-Remailer systems can also be attacked via traffic analysis.
+Anonymous remailer systems can also be attacked via traffic analysis.
 If a message is observed going to a remailing server, and an identical-length (if now anonymized) message is seen exiting the server soon after, a traffic analyst may be able to (automatically) connect the sender with the ultimate receiver.
 Variations of remailer operations exist that can make traffic analysis less effective.

 Traffic analysis involves intercepting and scrutinizing cybersecurity threats to gather valuable insights about anonymous data flowing through the exit node.
 By using technique rooted in dark web crawling and specializing software, one can identify the specific characteristics of a client's network traffic within the dark web.

 Countermeasures

 It is difficult to defeat traffic analysis without both encrypting messages and masking the channel.
 When no actual messages are being sent, the channel can be masked by sending dummy traffic, similar to the encrypted traffic, thereby keeping bandwidth usage constant.
 "It is very hard to hide information about the size or timing of messages.
 The known solutions require Alice to send a continuous stream of messages at the maximum bandwidth she will ever use...This might be acceptable for military applications, but it is not for most civilian applications."
-The military-versus-civilian problems applies in situations where the user is charged for the volume of information sent.
+The military-versus-civilian problems apply in situations where the user is charged for the volume of information sent.

-Even for Internet access, where there is not a per-packet charge, ISPs make statistical assumption that connections from user sites will not be busy 100% of the time.
+Even for Internet access, where there is not a per-packet charge, Internet service providers (ISPs) make the statistical assumption that connections from user sites will not be busy 100% of the time.
 The user cannot simply increase the bandwidth of the link, since masking would fill that as well.
 If masking, which often can be built into end-to-end encryptors, becomes common practice, ISPs will have to change their traffic assumptions.